thecmdrunner/remotion-gtts-template/README.md

 ### 4. Setup security rules

-Edit rules to allow read, write for `remotion-gtts` directory (or any other directory that you have specified for `audioDirectoryInBucket` in the `constants.ts` file).
+Edit rules to allow read, and write access for the `remotion-gtts` directory (or any other directory that you have specified for `audioDirectoryInBucket` in the `constants.ts` file).

 <!-- ![Security rules](./assets/firebase-storage-rules.png) -->